A Brief Sanskrit Glossary

 Pundit: Scholar; pandita; learned individual.

 Punya: Merit; virtue; meritorious acts; virtuous deeds.
+See Apunya.

 Purana: Literally “The Ancient.”
 The Puranas are a number of scriptures attributed to the sage Vyasa that teach spiritual principles and practices through stories about sacred historical personages which often include their teachings given in conversations.